davidgohel/officer/README.md

 ### import PowerPoint document in a data.frame

-The `pptx_summary()` function reads and imports content of a PowerPoint document into a tibble object.
+The `pptx_summary()` function reads and imports content of a PowerPoint document into a data.frame.
 The function handles paragraphs, tables and images.

 ## Extensions